apertureless/vue-chartjs/docs/guide/README.md

 Every chart type that is available in `Chart.js` is exported as a named component and can be imported as such.
 These components are normal Vue components, however you need to `extend` it.

 The idea behind `vue-chartjs` is to provide easy to use components, with maximum flexibility and extensibility.
-To achive this, you need to create your own *Chart Component*  and extend it with the provided `vue-chartjs` components.
+To achieve this, you need to create your own *Chart Component*  and extend it with the provided `vue-chartjs` components.

 This way, the methods and logic in the Chart components, get merged into your own chart component.

 ## Creating your first Chart

 You need to import the base chart and extend it.
 This gives more flexibility when working with different data.
 You can encapsulate your components and use props to pass data or you can input them directly inside the component.
-However your component is not reusable this way.
+However, your component is not reusable this way.

 You can import the whole package or each module individual.
 Then you need either to use `extends:` or `mixins:[]`.
 And then in the `mounted()` hook, call `this.renderChart()`.
 This will create your chart instance.